CISA to measure security progress

 Exactly how CISA plans to collect the data that would be required is also something of a mystery.
-Most of the critical infrastructure CISA is chartered to help protect is managed via public-private partnerships that are not always anxious to share information with perceived outsiders that might be obligated to publicly share that data.
+Most of the critical infrastructure CISA is chartered to help protect is managed via public-private partnerships that are not always anxious to share information with perceived outsiders that might be obligated to share that data publicly.

 In fact, the level of cybersecurity transparency that should be required is now a subject of an increasingly heated debate in Congress.
 Rep. Jim Langevin, D-R.I., has attached to the National Defense Authorization Act for 2023 a proposed 554 amendment that would require the Department of Homeland Security (DHS) to designate certain components of critical infrastructure as systemically important entities (SIEs).
 As such, operators of this infrastructure would be required to meet specific cybersecurity standards.
 The U.S. Chamber of Commerce along with 17 other industry associations sent a letter to Senate leaders opposing the amendment.
 Specifically, the letter claims the amendment would transform the relationship between CISA and operators of critical infrastructure from being a partnership to one where CISA is empowered to impose additional cybersecurity requirements on industry.